Journal of the Academy of Nutrition and Dietetics

 Authors must use the Dietary Reference Intakes (DRIs), not the 1989 Recommended Dietary Allowances.
-Information on the DRIs can be found at: www.iom.edu/Activities/Nutrition/SummaryDRIs/DRI-Tables.aspx.
+Information on the DRIs can be found through the Institute of Medicine.
 If for any reason an author wishes to report nutrient intakes without using the stated DRIs, intakes may be reported, but adequacy should not be assessed.

-Use of personal pronouns (eg, I, our, we) should be used sparingly, if at all, in Journal submissions except Letter to the Editor.
+Personal pronouns (eg, I, our, we) should be used sparingly, if at all, in Journal submissions except Letters to the Editor.

-The Journal will follow the guidelines set forth by the National Institutes of Health.
-This can be found at: http://grants1.nih.gov/grants/guide/notice-files/NOT-OD-01-053.html.
+The Journal follows the guidelines set forth by the National Institutes of Health.

 Article content is the authors' responsibility.
 Accepted manuscripts are copyedited to conform to Journal style and to meet space limitations.
 Authors should note that the editing process is separate from and occurs after the peer-review process.
 The corresponding author will receive an electronic proof of the article and have an opportunity to review editorial changes and to double-check accuracy of content, tables, and statistics before publication.
 However, a change made by copyeditors for style, grammar, and readability should not be altered by authors unless a scientific error has been introduced.
 Authors will be expected to review galleys promptly (within 4 business days of receipt).
 If the corresponding author is not available to receive or review proofs at any given time, a back-up should be identified and contact information provided to the editors.